learn-co-curriculum/phase-4-deploying-rails-react-to-heroku/README.md

 > [`ActionController::API` class][actioncontroller api], which doesn't include
 > the methods for rendering HTML.
 For our other controllers, this isn't a
 > problem, since they only need to render JSON responses.
 But for the
-> `FallbackController`, we need the ability to render a HTML file for our React
+> `FallbackController`, we need the ability to render an HTML file for our React
 > application.

 [actioncontroller api]: https://api.rubyonrails.org/classes/ActionController/API.html